-Making your team the most productive and efficient group in the company is a big goal.
-But it’s not impractical.
-When your team works together on a project in a way that encourages communication and collaboration, you’ll find that identifying and solving problems becomes easier than ever before.
+When done right, team meetings can be a great productivity driver for your company.
+When your team is working together in a way that encourages communication and collaboration, you’ll find that identifying and solving business problems becomes easier than ever before.

 There are other reasons why standups are popular.
 Let’s take a look at a few: